More stories

 Italy were not thought to be taking the knee in any of their Euro 2020 games.

-In their opening two matches against Switzerland and Turkey the two sides kicked off the match as normal.
+In their opening two matches against Switzerland and Turkey, neither team performed the gesture.

 And when Wales took the knee in Rome, the Italians initially kicked off the match as normal.